-Challenger Institute of Technology, based in Fremantle, is one of Western Australia’s most diverse training providers, offering international students more than 50 courses from Certificate III to Advanced Diploma at six campuses.
+Challenger Institute of Technology is one of Western Australia's most diverse training providers, offering international students more than 60 courses from Certificate II to Advanced Diploma at eight campuses.

 Many of Challenger’s courses include work placements so graduates are "job ready" when they graduate.
 A number of qualifications at the diploma or advanced diploma level provide higher education pathways to university.